MADHATdm/MADHAT/README.md

 Output prints to the screen in the following format: beta, Nbound(beta), PhiPP, +dPhiPP, -dPhiPP.

-**C) Prompted command-line input.**  This option is useful for testing a single dark matter model point.
+**D) Prompted command-line input.**  This option is useful for testing a single dark matter model point.
 A series of prompts will ask the user for the relevant inputs.
 Note that this duplicates the functionality of Run Options A and B.  This option requires zero arguments following the executable:
 ```
 ./madhat
 ```